saschagrunert/git-journal/README.md

     * [x] Templating support including tag and name mapping.
     * [x] Support for accumulating footer data (also for templating engine).
     * [x] Different sorting methods (`"date"` and `"name"`) for the default and template based output.
-    * [x] Support for custom header and footer fields within templates
+    * [x] Support for custom header and footer fields within templates with multiple or single output.
 * Preparation and Verification of commit messages
     * [x] Automatic installation of git hooks inside the local repository.
     * [x] Generation of default configuration file during setup.